-A reduction in fishing operations can occur under the IFQ program through the consolidation of QS holdings.
-A reduction in the number of fishing operations can also occur on a seasonal basis if IFQ holders combine and fish their IFQ holdings from a single vessel.
+Under the IFQ program, the number of fishing operations can be reduced through the consolidation of QS holdings.
+The number of fishing operations can also be reduced on a seasonal basis if IFQ holders combine to fish their IFQ holdings from a single vessel.

-Chapter 16 provides time series data on the halibut fishery over the 1990 to 1997 time period that provide some insights into the extent that the combining of persons onto a single operation has occurred both before and since implementation of the IFQ program.
+Chapter 16 provides time series data on the halibut fishery over the 1990 to 1998 time period that provide some insights into the extent that the combining of persons onto a single operation has occurred both before and since implementation of the IFQ program.